github/docs/content/codespaces/codespaces-reference/using-github-copilot-in-github-codespaces.md

 ## Installing {% data variables.product.prodname_copilot %} in your JetBrains IDE

 [{% data variables.product.prodname_copilot %}](https://copilot.github.com/), an AI pair programmer, can be used in any codespace.
-For more information, see "[About GitHub Copilot](/copilot/overview-of-github-copilot/about-github-copilot)."
+For more information, see "[AUTOTITLE](/copilot/overview-of-github-copilot/about-github-copilot-for-individuals)."

 To use {% data variables.product.prodname_copilot %} in a codespace in your JetBrains IDE, install the [{% data variables.product.prodname_copilot %} plugin](https://plugins.jetbrains.com/plugin/17718-github-copilot) from within your codespace.